Frequently Asked Questions

 What is the definition of family member?

-- a child of the employee or a child of the employee’s spouse,
+- a child of the individual or a child of the individual’s spouse or common-law partner;

-- a parent of the employee or a spouse of the parent.
+- a parent of the individual or a spouse or common-law partner of the parent;

 Can an employer terminate an employee because the employee is pregnant, on pregnancy or parental leave, compassionate leave, bereavement leave, sick leave or court leave?